-In doing so, case studies empower prospective clients to envision themselves benefitting from your product or service, and that makes case studies critical to sales teams, who can deploy them to close deals more quickly and with a greater rate of success.
+In doing so, case studies empower prospective clients to envision themselves benefitting from your product or service, and that makes case studies critical to salespeople, who can deploy them to close deals more quickly and with a greater rate of success.
 In fact, a study conducted by the Harvard Business Review reported that leads exposed to case studies had an 83 percent conversion rate.

 Despite the benefits of case studies, many companies lack the bandwidth or know-how to write case studies that convert.
 Here are six tips that can help.

-1. Get Your Clients on Board
+1. Get your clients on board.

 Whenever you’re writing a case study, you should ask your clients for their permission and participation.
 Not only is it a sign of respect, it also fosters the kind of post-purchase affinity that might just turn your client into a brand advocate.